bottlerocketjonny/bottlerocketjonny/README.md

 </div>
 <br>

 👋 | Hey everyone!
-I'm Jonny, a Full Stack Developer based in London, UK.
+I'm Jonny, a Full Stack Developer based in Sheffield, UK.

-🥞 | My tech stack = Java, Spring Boot, TypeScript, React & more!

-🧑‍💻 | Currently, I'm working at <a href="https://www.japeto.ai/">Japeto</a>, an Innovate UK funded start-up.
-Japeto is a Chatbot framework used by charities and the NHS.
+🧑‍💻 | Currently, I'm working on some cool stuff at <a href="https://www.japeto.ai/">Japeto</a>.

 ☕ | In my spare time, I'm looking to contribute to some Open Source projects!